rdpunder/LSPS/README.md

 The code follows the same structure as above.
 1. Navigate to the directory `01DensityForecasts`.
 The main script is `RiskManMainMV.py`, for which a sample bashscript `S1_RiskManBivariate.sh` is provided to facilitate parallel computation.
 The main script relies on `RiskManBasisMV.py`, which implements fundamental routines including the rolling window estimation procedure, and on `DCCmodel.py` together with `TGARCHmodel.py` and `BivariateT.py`, which implement the individual forecast methods.
 Running `RiskManMainMV.py` generates parameter estimates of the density forecasts based on the observations in the `Data` folder and stores them as `.npy` files in the `mParamsDF` subdirectory.
 After completion, the folders `Data` and `mParamsDF` should be manually copied to `02Scores`.

 2. Navigate to the directory `02Scores`.
-Separate main scripts for the indicator product and logistic product weight function are included as `RiskManMainMVIndProd.py` and `RiskManMainMVLogProd3.py`, respectively, with example bash scripts `S6_RiskManScoresMVIndProd.sh' and `S6_RiskManScoresMVLogProd3.sh`.
+Separate main scripts for the indicator product and logistic product weight function are included as `RiskManMainMVIndProd.py` and `RiskManMainMVLogProd3.py`, respectively, with example bash scripts `S6_RiskManScoresMVIndProd.sh` and `S6_RiskManScoresMVLogProd3.sh`.
 The main scripts depend on the functions in `RiskManBasisMV.py`, `BivariateT.py`, `ScoringRulesMV.py` and `WeightfunctionsMV.py`, including fundamental supporting functions, a custom function for the bivariate t distribution, scoring rules and weight functions, respectively.
-Execution of `RiskManScoreCalcMain.py`, e.g. using the sample bash script `S1_RiskManScores.sh`, produces the scores of the density forecasts built on the parameters in `mParamsDF` and the associated observations in `Data` and saves them as `.npy` files into the folder `mScores`, which should be manually copied to `03MCS` upon completion.
+Execution of the main scripts, e.g. using the sample bash script `S1_RiskManScores.sh`, produces the scores of the density forecasts built on the parameters in `mParamsDF` and the associated observations in `Data` and saves them as `.npy` files into the folder `mScores`, which should be manually copied to `03MCS` upon completion.

 3. Navigate to the directory `03MCS`.
-Running the R script `MCSTables_RiskMan.R` produces the MCS p-values based on the scores in `mScores` and saves them as `.xlsx` files in the subdirectory `MCSTables`.
+We use the same split as in step 2 per weight function.
+Running the R scripts `RiskManMCSBivariateIndProd.R` and `RiskManMCSBivariateLogProd3.R` produces the MCS p-values based on the scores in `mScores` and saves them as `.xlsx` files in the subdirectory `MCSTables`.

 ### Output
+Navigate to the directory `03MCS`.
+Run the scripts `MCSAnalysisRiskManIndProd.py` and `MCSAnalysisRiskManLogProd3.py`.
+The MCS results in the directory `MCSTables` will be translated into the table with MCS p-values in **Table I4** (for the weight function IndicatorProduct) and **Table I5** (for the weight function LogisticProduct) and the summary values in the Risk Management panel in **Table 2** for MCS confidence level 0.90 and **Table I1** for MCS confidence level 0.75.

 ## INFLATION
 Directory: `INFLATION_Table_2_Appendix_I/`